Hormones for Menopause

 Menopause hormone therapy initiated soon after menopause has very few risks

 Menopause occurs at an average age of 51, but can vary widely between women.
+As we know from the Women’s Health Initiative study described above, the type and timing of hormone therapy are related to its benefits.
 Hormone therapy is best initiated around the time of menopause.
-The Women’s Health Initiative Study reported in 2002 that hormone therapy for women in their 60s and 70s was related to increased risks in breast cancer and no benefit on cardiovascular health.
-Yet, later research showed that health risks are eliminated or reduced when hormone therapy starts in women within 10 years of menopause.
-For women aged 50 to 59 years in the WHI study, hormone therapy did not increase cancer or cardiovascular deaths after a median of 18 years’ follow-up compared with women not taking hormones.
-With estrogen alone, mortality related to breast cancer, Alzheimer’s disease, or dementia was reduced.
+For women aged 50 to 59 years in the WHI study, hormone therapy did not increase cancer or cardiovascular deaths, and with estrogen alone, mortality related to breast cancer, Alzheimer’s disease, or dementia was reduced.
 Additional research has indicated that hormone replacement therapy started in women under 60 years of age was related to less cardiovascular disease and lower mortality during the study period.

 Micronized progesterone for women with a uterus, transdermal estrogen, and intravaginal estrogen